Myanmar president and Suu Kyi confidant Htin Kyaw resigns

 The civilian government is in a transitional power-sharing arrangement with the army which still retains huge political and economic power.

-The army controls three key ministries -- home affairs, borders and defence -- effectively giving it a carte blanche to conduct any security operations it chooses.
+The army controls three key ministries - home affairs, borders and defence -- effectively giving the army a carte blanche to conduct any security operations it chooses.

 It also has a quarter of legislative seats reserved for officers, giving the military a de facto veto over any constitutional change.